davidwieler/passport-next/README.md

-# Session Based Authentication with MongoDB and PassportJS
+# NextJS Session Based Authentication with MongoDB and PassportJS

 This repo is an example on how you can get PassportJS working with NextJS without the need for a custom server, and using only API routes.